vincentho32/FastFoodMarketingCampaign_AB-Test/README.md

 location, and the weekly sales of the new item are recorded for the first four weeks.

+## Goal
+Evaluate A/B testing results and decide which marketing strategy works the best.

 ## Data

 The data is found on